mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     Training finished
     Close the training phase of the last node

-Iterators can be used also for execution (and inversion):
+Iterators can always be safely used for execution and inversion, since only a single iteration is needed:
 ::

     >>> flow = mdp.Flow([BogusNode(),BogusNode()], verbose=1)